Mattehub/IK_MMs/README.md

-$\textbf{Higher-order phenomena in complex systems with a special focus on the brain: an hands-on experience}$
+# Higher-order phenomena in complex systems with a special focus on the brain: an hands-on experience

 Welcome!